duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_instructions-Improving-RL-baseline.md

 Requires: PyTorch 1.7.x

-Requires: access to a Nvidia GPU (locally or remotely)
+Requires: Access to a Nvidia GPU (locally or remotely)

 </div>